MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

   At some zoom levels, some threads might not show in the graph.
 When this happens, ellipses (**...**) appear at the right.
 If the thread you want does not appear, you can hide other threads.
 For more information, see [Per thread summary report](../profiling/per-thread-summary-report.md).

 - **Disk Operations**
-  Select *Disk Operations** to show which processes and threads were involved in disk I/O for the current process, which files they touched (for example, DLLs that were loaded), how many bytes were read, and other information.
-You can use this report to evaluate time that is spent in accessing files during execution, especially when your process seems to be I/O-bound.
+  Select **Disk Operations** to show processes and threads involved in disk I/O for the current process, files they touched (for example, DLLs they loaded), how many bytes were read, and other information.
+You can use this report to evaluate time spent accessing files during execution, especially when your process seems to be I/O-bound.
 For more information, see [Disk operations report](../profiling/disk-operations-report-threads-view.md).

 ### Current tab
 This tab shows the call stack for a selected point on a thread segment in the timeline graph.
 The call stacks are trimmed to show only activity that is related to your app.